 The prairie city of Calgary is all about sunshine and dramatic landscapes.
 It is often referred to as the ‘Gateway to the Rocky Mountains’.
-This is because the mountains provide a stunning backdrop and keeps the city grounded and connected to nature.
+This is because the mountains provide a stunning backdrop and keep the city grounded and connected to nature.

 Calgary is Alberta’s largest city and enjoys a lovely spot just east to these Rocky Mountains, at the meeting point of Bow and Elbow Rivers.
 It serves as one of the major urban centers of the southern half province of Alberta.
 The best part about living in Calgary is its closeness to unspoiled and profound, rich natural landscapes along with an urban city vibe and ‘can-do’ attitude.

 If you are planning to immigrate and settle in Calgary, here’s everything you need to know about this beautiful city.
 Connecting with an RCIC might help with a smoother more pleasant application process.

 Although the highest paying jobs in Calgary are related to its oil industry, many other areas such as universities, schools and government sectors offer reasonable salaries to employees.
 There has been an increase in manufacturing and construction jobs as of 2018 as well.
 Calgary maintains high standards of healthcare and the public finances are quite healthy too.